banglanlp/bnlp-resources/mt/README.md

 ## Licensing
 This is a compiled version from several datasets.
 We are releasing it as CC BY-NC-SA 2.0 (https://creativecommons.org/licenses/by-nc-sa/2.0/).
 However, for the respective data source please check the licence in the corresponding papers or source location.

+## Citation
-# Please cite the following papers if you are using the data:
+Please cite the following papers if you are using the data:

 1. Alam, F., Hasan, M. A., Alam, T., Khan, A., Tajrin, J., Khan, N., & Chowdhury, S. A. (2021).
 A Review of Bangla Natural Language Processing Tasks and the Utility of Transformer Models. arXiv preprint arXiv:2107.03844.
 2. Hasan, M. A., Alam, F., Chowdhury, S. A., & Khan, N. (2019, December).
 Neural machine translation for the Bangla-English language pair.
 In 2019 22nd International Conference on Computer and Information Technology (ICCIT) (pp. 1-6).
 IEEE.